COLORADO

 Are school lunches still free in Colorado?

-Colorado will become the third state to permanently offer free meals to all students, following California and Maine.
-However, the program, aptly called Healthy School Meals for All, will only begin in the 2023-2024 school year.
+Yes, Colorado is the third state to permanently offer free meals to all students, following California and Maine.
+The program, aptly called Healthy School Meals for All, has began operating at the beginning of the 2023—2024 school year and will be implemented over the next two years.

 Colorado CCAP is available for children under age 13 or up to age 18 for children with special needs whose parent is employed or enrolled in the Colorado Works Program.